sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ## Chapter 7.
 Internal Structure and Processing Steps

-This chapter reformulates `update()` and the internal model of Nablla as abstract procedures independent of any concrete language.
+This chapter reformulates `update()` and the internal model of Sercrod as abstract procedures independent of any concrete language.

 ### 7.1 Overview of `update()`